QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

-If your own kids are accustom to having their own space, it may be a difficult adjustment sharing with a foster child.
+If your own kids are accustom to having their own space, it may be a difficult adjustment to share with a foster child.
 On the other hand, they may be excited at the prospect of sharing with a "sister" or "brother".
 We have seen thousands of kids share rooms over the last 30 years and most of the time things work out well.
 Depending on personalities, behaviors, age, and how kids utilize their bedroom space, the decision, of course, is yours.

-If your children are old enough to express how they feel and can have honest dialog with you about the idea of sharing their bedroom, that is terrific.
+If your children are old enough to express how they feel and can have an honest dialog with you about the idea of sharing their bedroom, that is terrific.
 Encourage them to tell you how they feel about the possibility.
 They might have some creative ideas on how to arrange the room, what types of beds will work best, and storage solutions.
 No matter what, include your kids in the decision, planning, and preparation.

 A good night's sleep is important for children, no matter their age.
 Be sure that you are setting up your kids with a relaxing atmosphere where they can chill out or sleep sound through the night.